nikkorn/mistreevous/README.md

 ```

 ### Condition
-A Condition node will immediately move into either a `SUCCEEDED` or `FAILED` state based on the boolean result of calling either a function on the agent or a globally registered function.
-Each condition node will correspond to functionality defined on the agent, where the first condition node argument will be an identifier matching the name of the corresponding agent condition function.
+A Condition node will immediately move into either a `SUCCEEDED` or `FAILED` state based on the boolean result of calling either an agent function or globally registered function.
+The first condition node argument will be an identifier matching the name of the corresponding agent condition function or globally registered function (if using MDSL, or the `call` property if using JSON).
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=condition)

 *MDSL*